Ed.S. in Educational Leadership

 Additional Education Specialist Requirements

-The Education Specialist degree must meet the minimum requirements under the For Doctoral Students section on found in the departmental website with the following two exceptions: 1) no dissertation is required, and 2) courses over seven years old may not be included on the graduate program of study.
+The Education Specialist degree must meet the minimum requirements under the For Doctoral Students section on found in the departmental website with the following exceptions: 1) no dissertation is required, 2) courses must not be over seven years old at the time of graduation, and 3) credits earned during a master's degree program may not be used toward the EdS program of study.
+All EdS degree candidates are expected to be familiar with both departmental and The Graduate School's requirements.

 While many courses for the Education Specialist degree are the same as those for the EdD and PhD degrees, it must be clearly understood that admission to one program does not imply admission to the other.
 EdS students must formally apply to the EdD or PhD program as well as be in good standing with The Graduate School, and not failed the doctoral comprehensive exam.